Industry decarbonisation

 Fossil-free hydrogen directly from offshore wind

 By harnessing offshore wind directly for hydrogen production, Zeevonk strengthens strategic energy autonomy and enhances system flexibility.
 It also aligns with national and European goals for climate neutrality.
-The green hydrogen produced will be integrated into the local infrastructure, providing a renewable fuel supply for industrial clusters and potentially for export.
+The hydrogen produced will be fed into the local infrastructure, providing a renewable fuel supply for industrial clusters and potentially for export.

 Zeevonk demonstrates how integrating offshore wind with solar and hydrogen production can support the electrification and decarbonisation of heavy emitting industries.